-We wrap up all the findings, resolutions, agreed objectives, agreements and game plans and present it to the teams.
-We can – if desired support the teams further in the implementation and act as a mediator in cases where cross-cultural communication might be a barrier for success.
+We wrap up all the findings, resolutions, agreed objectives, agreements and game plans and present them to the teams.
+We can – if desired support the teams further in the implementation and act as a mediator in cases where cross-cultural communication might be a barrier to success.

-The ideal group sizes are from 10 to 20 persons on each of the 2 first workshops.
-Ideally, all participants from the 2 first workshops participate in the 3rd workshop
+The ideal group sizes are from 10 to 20 persons in each of the 2 first workshops.
+Ideally, all participants from the 2 first workshop participate in the 3rd workshop

 Why should you choose Cross-Cultural training from Gugin?

 From we started the company in 2001 we knew we would need an engine that could keep us ahead of the competition and constantly deliver world-class consultance and training.
 The world is constantly changing and we need to change with it and indeally develop services that addresses the agenda of tomorrow.
 Gugin stands on 3 pilars: Consulting, Training and Research.
 They fuel each other with great ideas for innovation and service development.
 When, for instance, we are helping a company with corporate cultural change we might discover cross-cultural issues, we haven’t seen before.
 We then reseach it further and find a great solution to the client and we can upgrade our training portfolio.